UNIQUE-Students/UNIQUE-Students.github.io/_pages/2023/uss.md

     </div>

     <div class="content">
     USS is a student-oriented, student-organized conference at the crossroads of neuroscience and AI research.
-USS 2023 will be held <b>hybrid in Montreal</b> on June 5th and 6th.
+USS 2023 will be held <b>hybrid in Montreal</b> on June 5th and 6th at the Campus MIL.
     </div>
 </div>
 </div>